 A loan estimate is a three-page document you receive from your lender after applying for a mortgage.
 The loan estimate breaks down your costs, including your down payment, taxes, insurance, and lender fees, and lumps it into one figure called “cash-to-close”.

 What is a loan estimate?

-Three business days after applying for a mortgage, your lender will provide you with a document called a loan estimate.
+Three business days after applying for a mortgage, or home loan, your lender will provide you with a document called a loan estimate.
 The loan estimate contains the terms you’ll be presented with if you accept the loan – but it doesn’t mean your application is accepted yet.
 The document also includes your estimated interest rate, monthly payment, and total closing costs.

 The loan estimate document tells you how much you should expect to pay on taxes and insurance, and how the interest rate and payments on your mortgage may change in the future.
 Each form looks exactly the same, which makes it easy to compare lenders’ estimates.

 A loan estimate shouldn’t be confused with a closing disclosure, although they’re similar.
 A closing disclosure is a five-page document you’ll receive from your lender at least three business days before you close on your loan.
 You’ll want to compare your closing disclosure against your loan estimate to check the final terms and costs.

 Can a loan estimate change?

 There are certain costs in your loan estimate that can change, like interest rate.
 However, fees paid to the lender, and transfer taxes, won’t.
 If some of your costs do change, you’ll be presented with a revised loan estimate from your lender.
 Your loan estimate clearly lists whether each amount can increase after closing.

 What’s in a loan estimate?